bacongubbe/DeveloperJokesApp/README.md

 You can also use the `language` param on `/api/jokes/random` and `/api/jokes`, and it will filter the jokes by language.
 > example: `/api/jokes/random?language=se` will return a random joke in Swedish!

+## How to use (admin)

+In order to perform any operations except from GETting jokes.
+You'll need to authenticate yourself.
+Do this by adding basic authentication in the API tool you're using.
+Reach out to me if you're not aware of the admin details.

 ### Adding a joke